dbpedia/dev.dbpedia.org/markdown/Download_DBpedia.md

 }
 ```

+### [transition](https://databus.dbpedia.org/dbpedia/transition), no updates, will be refactored
-* **[transition](https://databus.dbpedia.org/dbpedia/transition)** - mixed datasets from older releases, which we need to consolidate into the new structure
+* mixed datasets from older releases, which we need to consolidate into the new structure
   * contains links to freebase and many other